roodesign-uk/roodesign/content/collections/pages/services.md

     content:
       -
         type: text
-        text: "I love working with teams of people so they can do their best work.\_" -
+        text: 'I structure teams of people so they can do their best work.'
+  -
     type: bullet_list
     content: